 But there’s far less destruction in Aleppo than what the media has been telling us, only about 20% of Aleppo is destroyed or damaged.
 The city centre is mostly unharmed.

 The university is open together with 913! schools, the local trains are running and there are seven public transportation routes around the city.

-As a foreigner in Aleppo, you may think that big parts of the city were off limits?
+As a foreigner in Aleppo, you may think that big parts of the city were off-limits?
 Not at all!
 I was granted full access to inside the Aleppo Citadel, to walk around the old Souq, visit the devastating remains of the historic Umayyad Mosque, and to visit East Aleppo.
 I was in the Citadel before CNN, BBC, etc.